 Heidelberg Travel Guide

-Tourist Attractions Around Heidelberg
+Heidelberg Tourist Attractions

 Heidelberg University is also worth a visit, and travellers can take advantage of free admission to the Botanical Gardens.
 The university is renowned for its academics and history, with many of its faculties considered to be the best in Germany.